 Table S1) because the matched filter scores for these regions on these marks are higher for STARR-seq peaks (Figure S3).
-The degree to which the matched filter scores for promoters and enhancers are higher than the matched filter scores for the rest of the genome is a measure of the signal to noise ratio for regulatory region prediction in the corresponding feature's genomic track and the larger the separation between positives and negatives, the greater the accuracy of the corresponding matched filter scores for STARR-seq peaks are unimodal for each histone mark except for H3K4me1, H3K4me3, and H2Av, which are bimodal (Figure S3).
+The degree to which the matched filter scores for promoters and enhancers are higher than the matched filter scores for the rest of the genome is a measure of the signal to noise ratio for regulatory region prediction in the corresponding feature's genomic track and the larger the separation between positives and negatives, the greater the accuracy of the corresponding matched filter for predicting active regulatory regions.
+Interestingly, the distribution of matched filter scores for STARR-seq peaks are unimodal for each histone mark except for H3K4me1, H3K4me3, and H2Av, which are bimodal (Figure S3).
 We also show that the matched filter scores are more accurate for predicting active STARR-seq peaks than enrichment of signal alone as they outperform the histone peaks on ROC and PR curves (Figure S4).